 One of the Aquariums foundations objectives is to teach the younger generations about the impact of plastics on the ocean.
 Sea turtles are incredible ocean ambassadors.
 The turtle rescue, rehabilitation and release programme convince people to be plastic aware.

-Maryke offered to introduce me to Aaniyah Omardien, Founder and Director of the Beach Co-op.
+Aaniyah Omardien, is the Founder and Director of the Beach Co-op.
 Lead by women, citizen science shows the impact of plastics on the coast.
 Regular beach/rocky shore cleans create data analysis in collaboration with UCT.

 Knowledge of how single-use plastics is perceived by consumers and the food industry, the extent to which they are recycled.
 Subsequently, I have a feeling when we begin to connect, we will have a lot to discuss.
 Muizenberg is one of my favourite beaches in Cape Town.